draveness/proxier/README.md

 # Proxier

 Proxier is a better approach to expose applications in Kubernetes.
-It supports load balancing to a set of pods with weights and provides advanced load balancing strategy by nginx, such as least connections, IP hash.
+It supports load balancing to a set of pods with weights and provides high-performance load balancing with nginx and HAProxy.

 + supports canary deployment and load balancing by weight
-+ provides advanced load balancing strategy
-+ be compatible with kubernetes service behavior
 + scales horizontally with pressure by default
++ builtin load balancing applications support, ex: nginx and HAProxy

 ```yaml
 apiVersion: maegus.com/v1